10 Minutes of Code:

 - Start a new program, and call it SOUND1.

 - Add the Request statement from the I/O menu.

-- Add the prompt “Frequency? ” and a comma after the keyword Request.
+- After the keyword Request, add the prompt “Frequency? ” and a comma.

-- Then type the variable that will represent the frequency, freq.
+- Then type the variable that will represent the frequency, freq, and press enter.

 - Add another Request statement to let the user enter the time for which the sound should play.